phuongdattran/cookie-clicker/README.md

 ## Documentation

-{Documentation MDN related to Javascript }  (https://developer.mozilla.org/en-US/docs/Web/JavaScript )
+[Documentation MDN related to Javascript ]  (https://developer.mozilla.org/en-US/docs/Web/JavaScript )
-{Documentation W3C retalted to Javascript}  (https://www.w3schools.com/js/)
+[Documentation W3C retalted to Javascript]  (https://www.w3schools.com/js/)
-{Link towards the assignment}   (https://github.com/becodeorg/BXL-Swartz-3-21/blob/master/05-Javascript/cookieClicker.md)
+[Link towards the assignment]   (https://github.com/becodeorg/BXL-Swartz-3-21/blob/master/05-Javascript/cookieClicker.md)

 ## Bugs and feature requests

 We encountered several small issues regarding the JS part, such as : a logical problem when we were trying to implement the counting of the score : we were using a condition but the score was still going negative while it should not have.
-We solved it by : putting parameters in a function with the add event listener
+We solved another problem by : putting parameters in a function with the add event listener

 For the CSS part everything was running smoothly exept maybe for some parts such as the centering of the "cookie".